 The rise and resurgence of real bread has seen an increase in demand for multi-skilled artisan bakers.
 The advanced diploma in baking provides students with a thorough understanding of the bread making process.
-Through constant hands-on, professional training students learn about the ingredients, production methods and baking techniques required to produce a wide repertoire of breads and pastries.
-Taught in a professional, working bakery, the programme positions graduates with the skills needed to work in the industry.
+Through constant hands-on, professional training learn about the ingredients, production methods and baking techniques required to produce a wide repertoire of breads and pastries.
+Taught in a professional, working bakery, the programme positions graduates with the skills needed to work in this fast-paced and growing industry.

-The School of Artisan Food offers the UK’s first advanced diploma qualification in artisan food production.
+The School of Artisan Food offers the UK’s first advanced diploma qualification in artisan baking.

-If you are furthering your education, wanting to change career direction, or following a lifelong passion, the School of Artisan Food offers the academic excellence and practical application required for you to fulfill your personal and professional goals.
+If you’re furthering your education, wanting to change career direction, or following a lifelong passion, the School of Artisan Food offers the academic excellence and practical application required for you to fulfil your personal and professional goals.

 The Practical Choice

 The diploma's hands-on classes have been developed to give students a solid foundation and the practical skills in bread baking, long fermentation, patisserie and viennoiserie to succeed in their chosen career.